In April Aarhus University hosted the international Excellence 2012 conference

 See videointerviews with several keynote speakers or download presentations from the conference

-The Danish Minister of Education, Morten Østergaard, president of the European Research Council, Helga Nowotny and rector of Aarhus University, Lauritz Holm-Nielsen expresses their optimistism for the impact of the declaration and the future of european research on the final day of the conference.
+The Danish Minister of Education, Morten Østergaard, president of the European Research Council, Helga Nowotny and rector of Aarhus University, Lauritz Holm-Nielsen express their optimism for the impact of the declaration and the future of European research on the final day of the conference.

 "We have suffcient quantity but not enogh quality in European research."
 The European Commissioner for Research, Innovation and Science, Máire Geoghegan-Quinn, talks about the Horizon 2020 Programme and how it will improve the conditions of excellent science in Europe.